diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 such as #pep(751) (`pylock.toml`).
-Another relevant feature of uv when performing batch analysis of many projects is that the dependencies are saved in a single place on the system, and then hard linked for each project, saving a lot of disk space.
+Another relevant feature of uv when performing batch analysis of many projects is that the dependencies are saved in a single place on the system, and then hard linked for each project, significantly saving disk space.
 Before the analysis, all dependency files
 (e.g., `requirements.txt`, `pyproject.toml`, etc.) present in the repository
-are fed into uv which outputs a `pylock.toml`.
+are fed into uv, which outputs a `pylock.toml`.
-This lock file is later used to install these dependencies into the `workdir/analysis/<dir>/deps` directory, so Pysa can use them during analysis.
+This lock file is later used to install these dependencies into the `workdir/analysis/<proj-id>.<timestamp>/deps` directory, so Pysa can use them during analysis.
 It is frequent that some Python packages require linking against system libraries during a build, even if that is irrelevant for the analysis, so, for that reason, some common native dependencies (e.g., database drivers,